johnloyimqs/spwa/README.md

 # Single page web app
-This is a base project for a single page vue webap
+This is a base project for a single page vue webapp